 Bronco Biking Class

-Bronco Biking Class is a free bike-commuting class held at the Cycle Learning Center on a rotating weekly schedule throughout the Boise State Spring and Fall Semesters (link to calendar).
+Bronco Biking Class is a free bike-commuting class held at the Cycle Learning Center on a rotating weekly schedule throughout the Boise State Spring and Fall Semesters.
 The goal of the class is to teach the rules of the road and best practices for cyclists, to improve safety for all road users and can be used for a citation reduction (Ticket Diversion Program).

 This class is not just for cyclists.
 All who would like to learn more about bicycle laws, bicycle commuter best practices, and behavior are welcome to attend.
 Each class is separated into two sections: 1) a 30-45 minute classroom session located in the Cycle Learning Center, followed by 2) a 30-45 minute outdoor riding session, weather permitting*.
 Participants are expected to be ready to ride with bicycle and helmet.